 Santana’s is the second most popular eatery on the Exuma Islands, after Chat ‘N Chill.
 You will need to go to drive to the southernmost point of Great Exuma (to Little Exuma) to reach here, but the Bahamian rock lobster will be worth it.
 They have other items on the menu as well, but the cracker spiny lobster is their specialty.
 It’s served with an ample amount of sides, and you won’t be leaving the restaurant at the end of your meal hungry or unsatisfied.
 On the contrary!

-There are some beautiful sunsets on The Bahamas, and one of the best can be found at Catch a Fire Restaurant.
+There are some beautiful sunrise and sunsets on The Bahamas, and one of the best can be found at Catch a Fire Restaurant.
 Make sure to get there early for a prime seat on the patio.

 And those are just the beginning to the amazing trip to the Exuma Islands that you’ll have!
 On one last note: the best time to visit Exuma Islands is from October to May, with the weather being especially ideal in March and April.
 So, tell me – what’s going into your luggage, and onto your bucket list, for this trip?